 WHILE YOU ARE HERE:

-- Stimulants: Your baby may be given medicine to make blood flow and breathing go faster.
+may be given to make blood flow and breathing faster.

-- Cardiorespiratory Monitor: This monitor counts both the number of breaths and heartbeats.
-It will sound an alarm if the number goes lower than a set number.
+- A cardiorespiratory monitor counts your baby's breaths and heartbeats.
+It will sound an alarm if the number goes too low.

-- Nasal thermistor: This monitor checks for airflow through the nose This helps detect apnea due to a block in the airway.
+- A nasal thermistor checks for airflow through the nose This helps detect apnea due to a block in the airway.

-- Pulse oximeter: A pulse oximeter is a device that measures the amount of oxygen in your child's blood.
-A cord with a clip or sticky strip is placed on your child's foot, toe, hand, finger, or earlobe.
-The other end of the cord is hooked to a machine.
-Never turn the pulse oximeter or alarm off.
+- A pulse oximeter is a device that measures the amount of oxygen in your baby's blood.
+Do not turn the pulse oximeter or alarm off.
 An alarm will sound if your child's oxygen level is low or cannot be read.

-This is also called an NG tube.
-An NG tube is inserted into your baby's nose and into his stomach.
+may be inserted into your baby's nose and into his or her stomach.
 An NG tube will either be used for suction or to feed your baby.
-The suction may be needed if a caregiver wants to empty your baby's stomach.
-Your baby may need this tube for feeding if he has problems eating through his mouth.
+Your baby may need this tube for feeding if he or she has problems eating.
 Try not to let your baby pull on the NG tube.
-Tell a caregiver if the tube comes out of your baby's nose.
+Tell a healthcare provider if the tube comes out of your baby's nose.

-- Continuous positive airway pressure (CPAP): A CPAP machine is used to keep your baby's airway open during sleep.
-With CPAP your baby wears a mask over his nose.
+- Continuous positive airway pressure (CPAP) is used to keep your baby's airway open during sleep.
+Your baby wears a mask over his or her nose.
 The mask is held in place by soft elastic straps that go around your baby's head.
 The mask is hooked up to the CPAP machine.
 The machine blows a gentle stream of air into the mask when your baby breathes.
-The stream of air helps keep his airway open so he can breathe more regularly.
+The stream of air helps keep his or her airway open so he or she can breathe more regularly.
 Extra oxygen may also be given through the machine.

-- ET tube: Your child may need an endotracheal (ET) tube to help him breathe.
+- An endotracheal (ET) tube may be used to help your baby breathe.
 An ET tube is put in your child's mouth or nose, and goes into the trachea (windpipe).
 It may be connected to a breathing machine called a ventilator.
-The ET tube will be taken out when your child is breathing better.

-- Suction: This is a small tube that is placed in your baby's mouth or nose.
+- Suction is a small tube that is placed in your baby's mouth or nose.
 This tube will help suck out the liquid in your baby's mouth, nose, and lungs.
 This may help your baby breathe easier.